SUN PARTNERS INTERNATIONAL

 (Oldeani, Tanzania - 1H 2023)

 Rift Valley Children's Village (www.tanzanianchildrensfund.org) - located in a very remote location in northern Tanzania on the broad shoulders of Mount Oldeani - is a campus-style home for over ninety (90) children without families.
 RVCV previously pumped water from a borehole to a large central water tank using a loud, inefficient, and costly petrol-fueled generator.
 From the central water tank, water was pumped to each of the campus buildings and dormitories, also by a petrol-fueled generator.
-Sun Partners partnered with RVCV to replace the two petrol-fueled generators with two separate solar-powered DC pumps to eliminate generator noise, fuel cost, and emissions.
+Sun Partners partnered with RVCV to replace the two petrol-fueled generators with two separate solar-powered water pumping systems to eliminate generator noise, fuel cost, and emissions.

 Video: Operation Breakthrough and its solar-powered Ignition Lab